If you want to improve your artwork quickly, here are the drawing tips for beginner artists that you must know!

 10) Consistency Is Key

-This is both for Drawing and for pretty much anything that you want to improve in your life.
+This is a tip for both Drawing and for pretty much anything that you want to improve in your life.

 Try to keep to a schedule, draw every day even if it’s just for 10 minutes.
 To improve, you need to practice.